aws-samples/aws-organizations-tool/README.rst

 - New features:

-  - Nested configurations : Manage the organization description with a combinaison of includes of distributed sub organization configuration
+  - Nested configurations : Manage the organization description with a combination of includes of distributed sub organization configuration
   - CLI to manipulate and change the configuration files
   - Generate configuration from an existing organisation
   - Support of resource tagging OUs and accounts.